 Failure.
 It’s instinctive to handle it poorly.
-At the start of a new year, it’s at the top of my list for topics to teach.
-It’s impossible to see this New Year as a clean slate if I’m not at peace with my yesterdays.
+Because of that, it’s impossible to see 2020 as a clean slate if I’m not at peace with my yesterdays.

 What are the wrong ways to handle failure?
 There are at least two.

 When I do, I fail to see it as God sees it.
 I minimize the size of it.
 I re-shape it to reduce it to something trivial when, in fact, it probably wasn’t.
 I might believe it to be such a small offense that I don’t need to confess it and ask for God’s forgiveness.
 At best, I ask for it casually like it’s no big deal.

 When God’s Spirit convicts me, I am defensive.
 I remind Him that everyone has weaknesses.
 Perhaps I did it in secret and it was a sin of the heart.
 I reason that no one got hurt but I fail to see that the one who was offended was the only One who matters.
 I sinned against God.
 Fragile egos defend themselves.
 I fear I can’t survive the knowledge of my own depravity.
 Underestimating failures causes me to live with a calloused heart.
 I am not experienced by others as someone humble and gracious.

 2. Overestimate it.